Apache2 is the most popular web server in use today. Most websites and web apps in operation are likely running Apache2 web servers.

 Apache2’s main global configuration file is highlighted below.

-And the section of the settings that deal with listing directory in Apahce2 default root directory is this:
+The section of the settings that deal with listing directory in Apahce2 default root directory is this:

 <Directory /var/www/> Options Indexes FollowSymLinks AllowOverride None Require all granted </Directory>